-To begin the process of registration, students seeking accommodations must submit disability documentation completed by the treating physcian/psychologist.
+To begin the process of registration, students seeking accommodations must submit disability documentation completed by their appropriate treating provider (physcian, psychologist).
 After your documentation has been reviewed, a letter regarding your eligibility will be sent to your UNC Charlotte email account.
-Eligibility determination typically takes 2 business days from the time that the documentation is received in the office.
-Instructions are provided in the determination letter.
-If you are eligible, registration is not complete until you meet with a counselor for a registration appointment.
+Eligibility determination typically takes 3 business days from the time that the documentation is received in the office.
+Instructions and next steps are provided in the determination letter.
+If you are eligible, registration with Disability Services is not complete until you meet with a DS counselor for a registration appointment.
 Services can not be set-up until the registration process is complete.
 Please visit the Documentation page for more information.

-After I register with your office, do I need to come back in for services?
+After I register with Disability Services, do I need to come back in for services?

 If accommodations are needed, you will need to "check-in" at the beginning of every semester.
 Call 704‑687‑0040 to schedule a meeting at a time that is convenient for you.
 Students may make appointments as needed throughout the semester in addition to the semester check-ins.
 Please visit the Registered Students page for more information.

-If I register with the Office of Disability Services, will it be on my transcript?
+If I register with Disability Services, will it be on my transcript?

 No. Disability documentation is kept separate from academic records.
-For more information go to the Confidentiality page.
+For more information, visit the Confidentiality page.

 Accommodations are determined based on your specific documented disability, your expressed needs, and our determination of what would be most helpful and appropriate.
 The accommodations provided will be directly related to your documented disability.
 Please click on the Academic Accommodations link for more information.